-In this design and layout of animal tissue culture Laboratory post we have briefly explained about requirements, animal tissue culture lab design, and animal tissue culture laboratory services.
+In this design and layout of animal tissue culture Laboratory post we have briefly explained about design and layout of culture room, requirements, animal tissue culture lab design, and animal tissue culture laboratory services.

 The need to maintain asepsis distinguishes the tissue culture laboratory from most others, so it is important it be dust free and have no through traffic.
 The introduction of laminar flow hoods has greatly simplified the problem and allows the utilization of unspecialized animal tissue culture laboratory accommodation, provided that the location is suitable.

-Layout depends on the type and scale of the operations and the number of users, but some general principles apply.
-Animal tissue culture lab design for easy cleaning.
+Animal cell culture laboratory design depends on the type and scale of the operations and the number of users, but some general principles apply.
+Design and layout of culture room for easy cleaning.
 Furniture should fit tightly to the floor or be suspended from the bench with a space left underneath for cleaning.

 Cover the floor with a coved vinyl, acrylic coating, or other dustproof finish, and allow a slight fall in the level toward a floor drain located outside the door of the room.
 This arrangement allows liberal use of water if the floor has to be washed, but more important, it protects equipment from damaging floods if stills, autoclaves, or sinks overflow.